 Les Baux de Provence is approximately one hour and forty five minutes’ drive from Cotignac.

 Tourtour is listed as one of the most beautiful villages in France and is well worth a detour when not too cold or windy.
 The little streets through the village houses are so full of charm and the restaurants serve simple yet freshly made food that of course goes rather well with a nice glass of chilled rosé or anything really.
-It’s about a 20 minutes’ drive from Cotignac, via either Aups or Villecroze (fastest).
-Continue reading Tourtour in March, 2017
+The gastronomic restaurant here is called La Table and the international couple who run it have some very good reviews.

 Tourists from all over the world who visit the South of France flock to Les Baux and it’s not surprising; the region is already stunning but what makes Les Baux stand out is its dominant stone chateau and the white rocky hills that surround it.
 From the top there are sweeping views across Arles, Camargues and the Alpilles.
 Les Baux is in the department of Bouches-du-Rhone (13) and about one hour and a half’s drive from Cotignac in the Var.
 Continue reading Les Baux de Provence→

-Just 23 minutes’ drive from Cotignac just passed Aups and on the way to Regusse is the quaint, tiny, and off-the-beaten-path Medieval village of Moissac Bellevue.
+About a 25 minutes’ drive from Cotignac and just passed Aups and on the way to Regusse is the quaint, tiny, and off-the-beaten-path Medieval village of Moissac Bellevue.

 What struck me most at first was how clean the place was.
 Not a piece of trash nor dog doo doo on the streets could be found, well manicured (but not obsessively neat) gardens, sculptured art decorating some exterior walls, and warm cosy feeling to the village that is home to not more than about 160 people.
 The centre is host to a beautiful, large fountain and the bistro called Le Bellevue which almost always sells out of spaces for lunch diners.
 Continue reading Moissac Bellevue and Le Bellevue restaurant (bistro)→